baijum/essential-go/sphinx/answers.rst

 -------------------

 **Problem 1:** Write a program with exported type and methods with documentation strings.
-Then print the documentation using ``go doc`` command.
+Then print the documentation using the ``go doc`` command.

 **Solution:**